stephensekula/Dedman-Thesis-Latex-Template/README.md

 ### Docker

-A Docker image with Tex Live 2017 in it exists: [LaTeX-Docker](https://hub.docker.com/r/matthewfeickert/latex-docker/)
+A Docker image with the latest version of Tex Live in it exists: [LaTeX-Docker](https://hub.docker.com/r/matthewfeickert/latex-docker/)

 ## Authors